Ekaterlna/project/README.md

 # project

-for the server to work, you need to write npm install on the command line
+work with the server is temporarily suspended, I forgot how to raise the server... as soon as I remember and set the correct sequence of its installation, I will update the repository.
+In the meantime, you can play around with the calculator